-- Required storage conditions

-- Duration of prescription to be in effect

-- Designation of unlicensed school personnel, if any, who will administer the medication to the student, including back-up plans

-- Parental permission to notify other designated staff members of medication administration and possible adverse effects container, containing just the dose(s) needed.
+- Required storage conditions - Duration of prescription to be in effect - Designation of unlicensed school personnel, if any, who will administer the medication to the student, including back-up plans - Parental permission to notify other designated staff members of medication administration and possible adverse effects - When appropriate, the location of administration, if other than school health room, office or clinic - Plan for monitoring the effects of the medication - Provision for medication administration in the event of field trips and other short-term special school events. - Medications needed on field trips and other short-term school events are best carried in a second pharmacy labeled - container, containing just the dose(s) needed.
 A school employee who has had the district-approved training can be designated to administer the medication during the trip.
-Parents can ask the pharmacist for an empty labeled container to be kept at school for this purpose, and the school nurse can prepare the second container and give it to the teacher.
-The person giving the medication should always document the dose given on the medication form upon returning to school (include time given, initials and signature).
+Parents can ask the pharmacist for an empty labeled container to be kept at - school for this purpose, and the school nurse can prepare the second container and give it to the teacher.
+The person giving the medication should always document the dose given on the medication form upon returning to school (include time given, initials and signature). - Medications ordered for after-school program hours should be given by designated school personnel who have received the district-approved training for assisting with medication administration. - Documentation can be done on the same forms used during the school day or on a separate form per district policy.
+If a separate form is used, it should contain all pertinent information and be filed with the regular forms at the end of the day or week. - Volunteers should not be asked or trained to give medications to students.